marwahsparsh24/Air-Quality/README.md

 #### 5.Feature Engineering

 This feature engineering step enhances model performance by capturing temporal patterns and environmental influences essential for air quality prediction.
 Techniques applied include lag and lead features to account for past and immediate future pollutant levels, rolling statistics (mean, sum, min, max) to summarize recent trends, and differencing to highlight rate of change.
-Cosine similarity with historical patterns is used to identify recurring pollution trends, while time-based features (hour, day, month) help capture cyclical variations providing a robust set of features for effective PM2.5 and PM10 predictions.
+Cosine similarity with historical patterns is used to identify recurring pollution trends, while time-based features (hour, day, month) help capture cyclical variations providing a robust set of features for effective PM2.5 prediction.

 Script: